GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/composer-2/README.md

 $ terraform init
 ```

 Configure the Terraform variable in your terraform.tfvars file.
-You need to spefify at least the following variables:
+You need to specify at least the following variables:

 ```tfvars
 project_id          = "lcaggioni-sandbox"